 October 2012.
 I'm in Polynesia.
 After Maupiti and Rangiroa, heading for Moorea!
 The crossing from Tahiti fills me with joy.
 It's a small journey into the great journey.

 My girlfriend tourdumondiste and I board a ferry in Papeete for a journey of forty minutes.
 As soon as we are off and we feel the swell, I have the thrilling sensation of sailing in the wake of James Cook…

 As he had to do two centuries earlier, I look with increasing impatience at the green peaks, sharp as teeth, biting the sky.
 This island could serve as a backdrop for Jurassic Park !

 Moorea's approach is spectacular.
 I have a great memory of our entry into the bay.

 We stay in a nice little rental villa, with private beach on the lagoon.
 Luxury, calm and voluptuousness…

-This stay in Moorea will be brief, but enchanting, filled with simple pleasures: pedaling under the sun to Cook's Bay, playing Indiana Jones with mosquitoes around a "marae" with black stones - an ancient Polynesian temple -, enjoy a salad of raw fish marinated in coconut milk, swim in the lagoon ...
+This stay in Moorea will be short, but enchanting, full of simple pleasures: pedaling under the sun to Cook's Bay, playing Indiana Jones with the mosquitoes around a black stone "marae" - an ancient Polynesian temple -, tasting a raw fish salad marinated in coconut milk, swimming in the lagoon...
 Always this intense blue that stings the eyes.

 Time is running out - Moorea is the last stop before my return flight - friends organize the next day an express tour of the island by car, with a stop at the belvedere, from where we have a fabulous view of the two bays , Opunohu and Cook, sinking deeply between the steep sides of the mountains.